Quasibound States, Stability and Wave Functions of the Test Fields in the Consistent 4D Einstein-Gauss-Bonnet Gravity: The Consistent 4-Dimensional Einstein--Gauss--Bonnet Black Hole Spacetime

-where $R$ is the Ricci scalar, and $M_{\rm P}$ is the Planck mass characterizing the gravitational coupling strength.
-On the other hand, in higher than four dimensions ($D > 4$), the Gauss--Bonnet action satisfying the Lovelock's theorem \cite{Lovelock_theorem} is given by
+where $M_{\rm Pl}$ is the reduced Planck mass characterizing the gravitational coupling strength, $\tilde{a}$ is the GB coupling constant, $R_{ij}$ is the Ricci tensor and $R$ is the Ricci scalar.
+The $\mathcal{M}_{ij}$ tensor is given by